Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Introduction

-Thus, under positivity violations, methods either 1) target an estimand of interest but result in poor estimator performance or technical issues (e.g., balancing weights); or 2) alleviate these technical issues by targeting a modified estimand that may be misaligned with the original estimand of interest (e.g., overlap weights).
-To address these challenges of estimator variance, bias, and interpretation, we propose a novel direct balancing approach whose optimization problem yields a solution under positivity violations by modifying the target population for only a \textit{subset} of the covariates.
-In doing so, our proposed weights achieve exact covariate balance between treated and control groups for all covariates; in contrast, minimal weights \citep{wang_minimal_2020} achieve a solution through by focusing on approximate, rather than exact, covariate balance.
-The target population under our approach can be modified as minimally as possible to achieve a solution and the corresponding estimator tends to minimize bias and variance with respect to the modified estimand.
-When the target population is instead modified for all covariates, overlap weights are a special case of our proposed weights.
-Our proposed estimator is consistent for the original estimand of interest when the either the implied propensity score model is correct or the subset of covariates whose population is modified are not treatment effect modifiers.
-We derive asymptotic results which show that 1) our proposed approach explicitly relaxes the positivity assumption; and 2) our proposed estimator has reduced asymptotic variance when there are positivity violations.
-We propose a design- and model-based procedure for selecting the subset of the covariates not balanced to the target population and we evaluate the corresponding estimators through applications to synthetic data, the MIMIC-III study, and when transporting the effect of a healthcare hot spotting study.
+Thus, under positivity violations, existing methods either 1) target an estimand of interest but result in poor estimator performance or technical issues (e.g., direct balancing weights yielding no solution); or 2) alleviate these technical issues by targeting a modified estimand that may be misaligned with the original estimand of interest (e.g., overlap weights).
+To address these challenges within estimator statistical performance and interpretation, we propose a novel balancing approach whose optimization problem yields a solution under positivity violations through a targeted relaxation of the balancing constraints.
+Our corresponding weighted estimator is consistent for the original estimand when either the implied propensity score model is correct or set of treatment effect modifiers is properly specified and smaller than the set of confounders.
+When these conditions do not hold, our weighted estimator is consistent for a slightly modified estimand and target population.
+Furthermore, we demonstrate that overlap weights are a special case of our proposed weights such that our method offers an intermediate between direct balancing and overlap weights.
+We derive asymptotic results which show that 1) our weights can be derived under a relaxed positivity assumption; and 2) our proposed estimator has reduced asymptotic variance when there are positivity violations.
+We propose a design- and model-based procedure for selecting the balancing constraints to relax and we evaluate the corresponding estimators through applications to synthetic data, an electronic health record (EHR) study, and when transporting a treatment effect from a randomized controlled trial (RCT) to a new population.